Time-to-reach Bounds for Verification of Dynamical Systems Using the Koopman Spectrum: Time-to-reach bounds

-\begin{remark} Note that, although the motivation of our algorithm stems from estimating reach-time bounds, its upper bound also represents the latest time the system remains within the target sets.
-In other words, our method estimates both the reach-time and the duration within the target sets. \end{remark}
+\begin{remark} Note that, although the motivation of our algorithm stems from estimating reach-time bounds, the upper limit of the interval $\cap_{(\lambda,\psi)\in E} I(\lambda,\psi)$ also represents the latest time the system remains within the target sets.
+In other words, our method estimates both the reach-time and the duration within the target sets, as illustrated in the example below. \end{remark}